bonitasoft/bonita-labs-doc/md/installation_guide.md

 ### Elasticsearch

-ICI server requires elasticsearch.
-Supported version is 6.2.3 or above, in cluster or single node mode.
+The ICI server requires and Elasticsearch.
+Supported versions are 6.2.3 or above, in cluster or single node mode.

 For more information, please refer to the [official installation guide](https://www.elastic.co/downloads/elasticsearch)

 ### ICI server

-1. Copy ici-application-<VERSION>.zip` to the host.
+1. Copy `ici-application-<VERSION>.zip` to the host.
 2. Unzip it in the directory of your choice.

 We will refer to the extracted directory as `ICI_APPLICATION_HOME`.

 #### Configuration

-Edit `$ICI_APPLICATION_HOME/application.properties` to configure application.
+Edit `$ICI_APPLICATION_HOME/application.properties` to configure the application.
 Mandatory parameters are:

-In Elastic search configuration
+In Elasticsearch configuration
 ```
-bonita.elasticsearch.hosts              // http url(s) of installed Elasticsearch
+bonita.elasticsearch.hosts              // http url(s) of the installed Elasticsearch

-# when elastic search endpoint are protected by authentication,
+# when Elasticsearch endpoints are protected by authentication,
 # rest client basic authentication can be enabled by adding properties as follow
 #bonita.elasticsearch.username=admin
 #bonita.elasticsearch.password=changeme